igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 Insert yo-dawg joke about load balancers here.

 As part of this project, we spent a lot of time manually managing DNS or ELB registration for Charon instances.
-To ease this burn, I wrote a service called `Themis`, which read `nerve` entries from Zookeeper and then took action when the set of these entries changed.
+To ease this burden, I wrote a service called `Themis`, which read `nerve` entries from Zookeeper and then took action when the set of these entries changed.
 I wrote actions to manage ELB registration, or to create Route53 entries for either multi-IP `A` records or weighted record sets.
 As a bonus, this made our stack fully consistent.
-Now, even a load balancer would only receive traffic if and only if `nerve` was up on that instance.
+Now, even a load balancer instance would only receive traffic if and only if `nerve` was up on that instance.
 This system remains in use at Airbnb today.
-Alas, I did not have a chance to open-source Themis before I left Airbnb; maybe someone at the company would take that on as a project.
+Alas, I did not have a chance to open-source Themis before I left Airbnb; hopefully, someone at the company takes that on as a project.

 ### Internal Load Balancing ###

 While Charon was handling our load balancing needs for production, we were starting to deploy a lot of internal services, too.
-To make writing internal services easier, Pierre Carrier and I launched Dyno in the fall of 2013.
+To make writing internal services easier, [Pierre Carrier](https://github.com/pcarrier) and I launched Dyno in the fall of 2013.
 This was Nginx configured, just like Charon.
 If an engineer marked a service as an internal web service, then `<service name>.dyno` took you to an instance of that service.

 Dyno eventually added an authentication mechanism, so internal services didn't have to write their own authentication code.
 While the `.dyno` instances were initially manually entered into DNS, once Themis become available we allowed it to handle DNS registration for those boxes as well.
+Today, Airbnb engineers regularly interact with dozens of dyno services.

 ### Monitoring ###